Award AmountThe CIPM exam fee is discounted to USD300* for scholarship recipients.

 Confirm You Meet the Scholarship Qualifications

-To apply, you must be a student at a university participating in our University Affiliation Program OR a full-time employee teaching at a degree granting education institution.
+To apply, you must be a student at a university participating in our University Affiliation Program.

 Please contact firstname.lastname@example.org if you wish to apply for a CIPM Program GIPS and Regulators scholarship.